What are the benefits of smart meters for carers

 What will happen during the installation?

-For any other information on how smart meters are installed, visit our smart meter installation page.
+For more information about how smart meters are installed, visit our smart meter installation page.

 The future of healthcare: what will healthcare look like?

-In just a few years, data from smart meters could be used to help provide better care for people with conditions such as dementia and potentially reduce the £26 billion a year currently spent supporting sufferers, a third of which is money spent by people with dementia and their families.
+In just a few years, data from smart meters could be used to help provide better care for people with conditions such as dementia and potentially reduce £26 billion a year currently spent supporting people living with dementia, a third of which is paid by people with dementia and their families.

 850,000 people already live with dementia in the UK and that number is expected to grow to 1.6 million by 2040.

-Arlene Phillips CBE, who has had her own experience caring for her father when he had dementia, said:
+Arlene Phillips CBE, who has had her own experience caring for her father who lived with dementia, said:

 "It's so hard to detect the signs when you don't live with your relatives.
 I found out that my father would often leave the hob on overnight — not only was this a symptom of Alzheimer's developing, but it was also dangerous.
 Had this technology been around when I was looking after my father, it would have greatly helped me understand what was happening with him.”